brandonaornelas/ISQS-3358/README.md

 Additional Information:

 Depending on your operating system, you may see "blank" lines in your CSV, which is not an issue.

+# Lab 4: Exploratory Data Analysis with Pandas
+In Lab 4, your group will write a Python program that demonstrates how to use the Pandas library to access and manipulate data.
+This lab involves working with a CSV dataset and performing various data analysis tasks.

+# Required Libraries
+Make sure to install the following Python libraries if you haven't already:

+Pandas: Used for data manipulation and analysis.
+Matplotlib: Used for data visualization.
+Requests: Used to make HTTP requests for downloading data from a URL.
+You can install these libraries using pip:

+# Copy code
+pip install pandas matplotlib requests

+# Dataset
+The required dataset for this lab, rando.csv, is included in the Lab4 folder of this repository.

+# Implementation
+To run the implementation for this lab, follow these steps:

+Open your terminal or command prompt.

+Navigate to the Lab4 folder in your project repository:

+# Copy code
+cd /path/to/your/repository/Lab4
+Run the lab4.py Python script:

+# Copy code
+python lab4.py
+The script will execute the tasks outlined in the lab instructions and provide the results in the console.
+Make sure that you have the necessary Python libraries installed as specified above.